Clay Young ’23 | Elementary Education major

-Every day is an opportunity to grow at Saint A's, and the education department does not shy away from this.
-The education department, along with the core values of Saint Anselm College, help you tap into your highest potential and beyond.
+Every day is an opportunity to grow at Saint Anselm, and the Education Department does not shy away from this.
+The Education Department, along with the core values of Saint Anselm College, help you tap into your highest potential and beyond.

-Elementary Education Major Clay Young ‘23 teaches fifth and sixth grade Social Studies at Saint Catherine of Siena School in Manchester, N.H.
-He attributes his growth as a teacher to the Education Department’s support and the way his professors challenged him in unique ways.
-Now, he aims to be a role model to his own students, sharing his Anselmian values every day and enjoys coaching cross country and boys’ basketball, finding fulfillment in his work at a Catholic School.
+Clay Young ‘23 teaches fifth and sixth grade Social Studies at Saint Catherine of Siena School in Manchester, N.H.
+He attributes his growth as a teacher to the Education Department at Saint Anselm for the way his professors supported and challenged him in unique ways.
+Now, Young aims to be a role model to his own students, sharing his Anselmian values every day and enjoys coaching cross country and boys’ basketball, finding fulfillment in his work at a Catholic school.

 Teaching has always been my dream and passion.
 Growing up, my teachers were my role models and inspired me to succeed in the best way I can, in all areas of life.
 I strive to inspire my students to grow in all areas of their lives, even if that means they grow just a little bit every day.

-What was your experience as an undergraduate in the education program?
+What was your experience as an undergraduate in the Education Department?

 I greatly value the Education Department at Saint Anselm!
 As an undergraduate, I was fascinated with learning many teaching philosophies, collaborating with my classmates, and putting my learning into practice.
-Like my teachers growing up, my Education professors became my role models who challenged me in unique ways.
-Every day is an opportunity to grow at Saint A's, and the education department does not shy away from this.
-The education department, along with the core values of Saint Anselm College, help you tap into your highest potential and beyond.
+Like my teachers growing up, my professors became my role models who challenged me in unique ways.
+Every day is an opportunity to grow at Saint Anselm, and the Education Department does not shy away from this.
+The Education Department, along with the core values of the College, help you tap into your highest potential and beyond.

-The education program allowed me to challenge myself by studying in the collegiate classroom and teaching in the elementary classroom.
-Regardless of the setting, the program taught me to always be reflective of my practice, and hone in on the areas that will need growth.
+Studying elementary education allowed me to challenge myself by studying in the collegiate classroom and teaching in the elementary classroom.
+Regardless of the setting, the major taught me to always be reflective of my practice, and home in on the areas that will need growth.
 I am reminded to remain patient in my growth as a teacher, and to keep the Anselmian values close to me and into my teaching.
 I would not be where I am today without the guidance of my professors, classmates, friends, and Saint Anselm community.
 I am beyond grateful to be a part of this loving and extraordinary community.

 What else might you share about your time on campus?